 This course continues to build on the information covered in AFS 410.
-This course consists of two-and-one-half hours of academic instruction each week.
+This course consists of 2 1/2 hours of academic instruction each week.
 This Professional Officer Course (POC) will be taught in the spring at the University of Delaware.
-Prerequisite: AFS 410 and senior status.
+Prerequisites: AFS 410 and senior status